ryangladden/startup/README.md

 ## CSS Deliverable

-**TAs PLEASE NOTE:** There is another page that is NOT accessed through the navigation bar but instead by clicking on any of the cards found on the "Documents" tab.
-This included some extensive work that is really integral to my application.

 [x] **Header, footer, main content body:**
   * Header stays up top and doesn't resize
   * Main content fills the page and doesn't overflow.